smart-classic/smart_docs/guide/tutorials/smart_rest.md

 # SMART REST App Tutorial

-For many apps you may want to build, the [SMART Connect JavaScript library](/guide/tutorials/smart_connect.html) will be the only interface you will need to get the data you require from a SMART container.
+For many apps you may want to build the [SMART Connect JavaScript library](/guide/tutorials/smart_connect.html) will be the only interface you will need to get the data you require from a SMART container.
 But if your app has a backend that needs access to the data as well, you will need to use the SMART REST API.
-This tutorial will show you how to setup and use that type of "server-to-server" data flow.
+This tutorial will show you how to setup and use the REST API to enable that type of "server-to-server" data flow.

 ## Authentication and Authorization is Required

-With SMART Connect, authentication and authorization are handled for you by the SMART Connect library and the SMART Container.
-Specifically, the JS API call notified the outer frame (supplied by the SMART Container) of the data request, and the outer frame already knows the identity of the logged in user and what medical record that user was currently accessing.
-Authentication and authorization of that request happened inside the user's browser without any effort required of you, the app writer.
+With SMART Connect authentication and authorization are handled for you by the SMART Connect library and the SMART Container.
+Specifically, the JS API call notified the outer frame (supplied by the SMART Container) of the data request, and the outer frame already knows the identity of the logged in user and what medical record currently being accessed.
+Authentication and authorization of that request happened inside the user's browser without any effort required of you as the app writer.

 Now consider a case where you want the backend of your app to obtain data directly from the SMART Container.
 In this case, the SMART Container doesn't know in advance who is making the call and what data they are authorized to access.
-The calls the backend of your app makes must contain information that proves to the Container that they come from a trusted and pre-authenticated source.
+The calls the backend of your app makes must contain information that proves to the Container they come from a trusted and authenticated source.

 ## Choosing the Right Tools

-Since you can write a SMART REST app in many languages and frameworks, you have great flexibility in choosing the tools you work with.
-Generally you'll want to look for a language with existing [OAuth][] libraries to handle the details of signing requests to the SMART container.
+You can write a SMART REST app in many languages and frameworks so you have great flexibility in choosing the tools you work with.
+Generally, you'll want to look for a language with existing [OAuth][] libraries to handle the details of signing requests to the SMART container.

 We'll illustrate the highlights of the REST API with a simple Python-based SMART app called (unimaginatively) [smart_rest_minimal][].
 This app is written using the excellent [Flask][] web microframework.
 This isn't a tutorial on Flask, but to get started all you'll need to understand is that Flask provides a simple mechanism to map HTTP URLs to Python functions.

 [smart_rest_minimal]: https://github.com/chb/smart_sample_apps/tree/master/rest_minimal
 [flask]: http://flask.pocoo.org/